BND Hamburger Icon

 There are multiple benefits of a double opt-in process:

-1. It builds brand recognition.
-When your subscribers use a double opt-in process, you force them to acknowledge your brand and clearly identify what your content looks like in their inbox.
-This raises brand recognition for your marketing emails and limits the potential for your emails landing in the junk folder.
+2. It builds brand recognition: When your subscribers use a double opt-in process, you force them to acknowledge your brand and identify what your content looks like in their inbox.
+This raises brand recognition for your marketing emails and limits the potential for your emails to land in the junk folder.

-1. It reduces spam.
-The double opt-in process prevents bots from adding random email addresses to your list.
+3. It reduces spam: The double opt-in process prevents bots from adding random email addresses to your list.
 This is important for building clean, effective email lists.

 Although the idea of scaling your email list without an opt-in strategy can be enticing, a double opt-in process will be more beneficial to you and your customers in the long run.
-[Need help with email marketing?
-Check out our best picks for email marketing software.]
+[Do you need help with email marketing?
+Check out our picks for the best email marketing software.]

 2. Offer an incentive to email subscribers.

 You’ll collect email addresses more quickly if you give customers a reason to sign up.
-The Radicati Group Email Statistics Report estimates that the number of emails sent per day will exceed 333 billion in 2022, and that number is expected to increase to 347 billion by the end of 2023.
+The Radicati Group Email Statistics Report estimates that internet users send more than 330 billion emails every day.
 Why should a customer read your promotional email when there are dozens of others to sift through in their inbox?
 Answering that question is key to a successful email marketing campaign with a healthy contact list and open rate.

 If you want customers to invite you into their inboxes, you need to offer an incentive that prompts them to share their email addresses.
 The most effective incentive will depend on your type of business.
 These are some examples: